PierreLeGuen/metapool-bos/README.md

 ## Folder Structure

-The source code of StNEAR components are available in the `src` folder, and organized by sub-folders.
-For example, the `pierre-dev.near/widget/MetaPool.Element.Button` component is available in `src/StNEAR/Element/Button.jsx`.
+The source code of Meta Pool components are available in the `src` folder, and organized by sub-folders.
+For example, the `pierre-dev.near/widget/MetaPool.Element.Button` component is available in `src/MetaPool/Element/Button.jsx`.
 BOS Loader and BOS CLI both use `.` delimiter when converting local file path to component name, and vice versa.

 ## Continuous Integration & Delivery